 Along with my homemade hive caddy, I take three plastic boxes.
 The taller one is a plastic bin, fitted with a homemade wooden top, used for rubbish.
 The smaller one is a plastic tub for collecting used disposable gloves, for recycling.
 The other is my wax tub, for collecting brace comb.

 In my hive caddy, I have a plastic spaghetti tub.
-This is filled with a 1:5 solution of cleaning soda and water.
+This is filled with a 1 to 5 solution of cleaning soda and water.
 My hive tools are kept in this container allowing tools to be washed or changed between hive inspections.
 A piece of foam is glued in the bottom to prevent the tools from cracking the base when they are dropped in. (yes, that actually happened!).
 A couple of scotchbrite pads are kept in there too to help with removing propolis.

 Other equipment taken into the apiary in my hive caddy includes: –